docker/docs/datacenter/ucp/2.2/guides/admin/manage-users/create-and-manage-teams.md

 ---
+title: Create and manage teams
 description: Learn how to create and manage user permissions, using teams in your Docker Universal Control Plane cluster.
 keywords: authorize, authentication, users, teams, groups, sync, UCP, Docker
-title: Create and manage teams
 ---

-You can extend the user's default permissions by granting them fine-grain permissions over resources.
+You can extend the user's default permissions by granting them fine-grained permissions over resources.
 You do this by adding the user to a team.
-A team defines the permissions users have for resources that have the label `com.docker.ucp.access.label` applied to them.
-Keep in mind that a label can be applied to multiple teams with different permission levels.

-To create a new team, go to the **UCP web UI**, and navigate to the **Users & Teams** page.
+To create a new team, go to the **UCP web UI**, and navigate to the **Organizations** page.

 ![](../../images/create-and-manage-teams-1.png){: .with-border}

+If you want to put the team in a new organization, click **Create Organization** and give the new organization a name, like "engineering".
+Click **Create** to create it.

+In the list, click the organization where you want to create the new team.
-Click the **Create** button to create a new team, and assign it a name.
+Name the team, give it an optional description, and click **Create** to create a new team.

 ![](../../images/create-and-manage-teams-2.png){: .with-border}

 ## Add users to a team

 You can now add and remove users from the team.
-Navigate to the **Members** tab, and click the **Add User to Team** button.
-Then choose the list of users that you want to add to the team.
+In the current organization's teams list, click the new team, and in the right pane, click the vertical dots icon.
+In the popup menu, click **Add Users**, and choose the users that you want to add to the team.

 ![](../../images/create-and-manage-teams-3.png){: .with-border}